google/haskell-trainings/README.md

 ### Exercises

-The codelabs only require ghc to be installed and in the path.
-Please read Codelab.hs and follow the instructions!
+The codelabs only require ghc to be installed and in the path as well as one of Stack or Cabal.
+Running `make` in each codelab directory will identify which of the tool is installed and use that to build the exercises as well as run the test.

+To solve an exercise, you need to replace `codelab` with the actual implementation.
+For the 101 course, each different codelab directory (except `00_setup` which is only used to test installation) has a `src/Codelab.hs` where you would need to do the exercises.
+For the 102 course, all the exercises are in the same directory in multiple files, given that we are building a full project.
+Consult the slides for instructions on how to run each codelab.

+We also provide solutions, in the same directory as the corresponding exercise.

 ### Recordings

-Public recordings of the training are available: [Haskell 101](http://youtu.be/cTN1Qar4HSw), [Haskell 102](http://youtu.be/Ug9yJnOYR4U).
+Public recordings of the training (in an old format) are available: [Haskell 101](http://youtu.be/cTN1Qar4HSw), [Haskell 102](http://youtu.be/Ug9yJnOYR4U).